dburger/algorithms/n-ary-tree-level-order-traversal/README.md

 ### Standard BFS with queue

-This solution follows the hint above, accumulating the lists as it does a typical BFS queue approach through the key.
+This solution follows the hint above, accumulating the lists as it does a typical BFS queue approach through the queue.
 If the nodes had merely been requested in the BFS order (a flat list), the depth and list wrangling could have been avoided here.
 This adds a bit of a wrinkle to the problem.
 Here the depth is tracked and when it changes a new list is introduced to continue